qmk/qmk_firmware/users/badger/README.md

-# A multi-OS keyboard layout with support for both Linux (KDE) MacOS-specific QWERTY layouts for many 60-ish% keyboards (
+# A multi-OS keyboard layout with support for both Linux (KDE) and MacOS-specific QWERTY layouts for many 60-ish% keyboards (

 ## Author: [BlueTufa](https://github.com/BlueTufa)